deckarep/blade/README.md

 ```

 At this point, we've executed a single remote command called `hostname` on a single remote host called `blade-dev`.
-Let's modify our single `hostname.blade.toml` file to run on more hosts.
+Let's modify our single `hostname.blade.yaml` file to run on more hosts.

 ```yaml
 hosts: ["blade-dev", "blade-prod"]